leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 // extraction.py

 # The processing of matches happens when all other extracting has been done
 # it takes and saves the matches to the database.
-It uses with that the cached player ids
-# without the cached player ids it should do a ton of unnecessary select database queries.
+# Without the cached player ids you will have to do a ton of unnecessary select database queries.
 You should avoid that!

 def processMatches(tournament_id):
     print('process the saved matches, save to db with cached player ids')